manishsingh-git/Eccomerce-Django/README.md

 cart items, Orders, Payments, after-order functionalities such as reduce the quantify of sold products, send the order received email, clearing the cart, Order completion page as well as generating an invoice for the order.
-My account functionalities for the customer who can easily edit his profile, profile pictures, change his account password, and also manage his orders and much more
+My account functionalities for the customer who can easily edit his profile, profile pictures, change his account password, and also manage his orders and much more.